 1) Window Air Conditioners

-Window AC units are typically the Least expensive Air Conditioners to buy but deliver the least efficiency and lowest cooling capacity.
+Window AC units are typically the least expensive Air Conditioners to buy, but they deliver the least efficiency and cooling capacity.

 Homeowners with some DIY experience (and a Helper) – can install a Window Air conditioner in less than 30 minutes.